-If you do not have the CXFS license properly installed, you will see the following error on the console when trying to run CXFS:
+If you do not have the CXFS license properly installed, you will see an error on the console when trying to run CXFS.
+For example, on a Linux node:

 '''

 Cluster services:CXFS not properly licensed for this host.
 Run '/usr/cluster/bin/cxfslicense -d' for detailed failure information.
-After fixing the license, please run '/etc/init.d/cluster restart'.
+After fixing the license, please run '/etc/init.d/cxfs_cluster restart'.

 '''